SAP-samples/teched2022-DA264/exercises/ex1/README.md

 After completing these steps, you will have logged into SAP Data Intelligence.

-UPDATE: ADD URL link to DI

-1. Open Chrome and go to the SAP Data Intelligence url you were provided.
+1. Open Chrome and go to the SAP Data Intelligence url (https://vsystem.ingress.dh-1581x4vwrroy.di-xm8.shoot.live.k8s-hana.ondemand.com/login/?redirectUrl=%2Fapp%2Fdatahub-app-launchpad%2F&tenant=default) you were provided.
 <br>![](/exercises/ex1/images/Ex01_Part01_01.png)

 2. Enter 'default' for Tenant Name depending on your session and click 'Proceed'.